octobercms/docs/3.x/extend/console-commands.md

 }
 ```

 Alternatively, plugins can supply a file named **init.php** in the plugin directory that you can use to place command registration logic.
-Within this file, you may use the `Artisan::add` method to register the command:
+Within this file, you may use the `Artisan::add` method to register the command.

 ```php
 Artisan::add(new Acme\Blog\Console\MyCommand);